Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Camp Cannibal.md

 <br>

 There are a few huts here made out of wood with roofs made of palm fronds.
 The tree stump in front of the main structure is a wooden grate with a rope coil next to it.
 Camp cannibal is an ominous well fortified outpost.
+The entire camp is surrounded by a wooden palisade reinforced with thorny vines.
+Rotting flesh and the metallic scent of blood can be smelled throughout the camp.

 Area 1: Outside the Camp
-Guarded by a chained monitor lizard, this area acts as a first line of defense, alerting the camp to intruders and warding them off.
+Guarded by a chained monitor lizard, this area acts as a first line of defense.
+Its hissing and thrashing alert the camp to intruders and ward them off.
 - Monitor Lizard statblock: https://2e.aonprd.com/Monsters.aspx?ID=289

 Area 2: The Fire Pit